 Ask for the security deposit & documentation on any other agreements

 The security deposit is important because if you don’t have it, you could end up having to front the money yourself at the end of the lease.
 Ensure that the closing statement transfers both the record and money of security deposits to avoid this.
 Having documentation of any other agreements that the tenant and owner have entered could also save you from a lawsuit or issue you didn’t even know about.

-Make sure you have the proper insurance coverage needed as a landlord
+Have the proper insurance coverage needed as a landlord

 If you end up taking over a lease, you are going to need a landlord insurance policy that has added liability coverage.
-You don’t want to have to pay or risk being sued for damages or injury on the property, so landlord insurance is crucial for any rental property you purchase.
+You don’t want to have to pay — or risk being sued — for damages or injury on the property, so landlord insurance is crucial for any rental property you purchase.
 For more information on the different types of policies, pitfalls to avoid, and much more, check out our Full Guide to Landlord Insurance & Liability Coverage.